 Origin: Uji, Japan

 Each piece is one-of-a-kind and meticulously painted with beautiful waves.
 The firing brings out some of the minerals in the clay, creating a small freckles in the glaze.
 The gaiwan holds 150ml and feels so natural being handled and poured.
-Each cup holds 50ml, so the tea sets will include a glass pitcher to pour into.
 The gaiwan is showcased beautifully on the matching plate which centers the eye and offers a practical and visually pleasing way to prepare and present the tea.

 A tea that “a mouse could walk on”.
 Our sturdy Irish Breakfast blend takes the chill off cold winter days and warms the “cockles of the soul”.
 We developed this wonderfully rich, strong brew with lingering toastiness and a slightly creamy element that comes from the addition of a silver tip grade Ceylon to the base of Indian and Chinese teas.
 Wake up your mornings with our Irish Breakfast, or lift yourself out of a tedious afternoon with this lively tea.
 Exceptional with cream or on its own, this tea is versatile and delicious.